miralemd/picasso.js/docs/src/input/component.md

 __TODO__

 (Note that the lifecycle hooks in the component definition __does not__ share the same context as hooks used in the component settings of a chart).

+## Component displayOrder

+The `displayOrder` property is used by the layout engine to lay out components.
+Components are interpreted in the ascending order of the `displayOrder` value.
+The layout engine apply the value in two ways, the first is the order in which components are rendererd.
+The second is the area components are laid out in when they have a direction, i.e. docked to either top, bottom, left or right.

+If docked at the same area, the component with a higher `displayOrder` will be rendered on top of the component with a lower `displayOrder`.
+It can be seen as defining a z-index.
+A lower `displayOrder` also means that a component will be laid out first in a given direction, i.e. laid out closer to the central area (non-directional area) then a component with a higher `displayOrder`.
+It can it this case be seen as the x-index or y-index.

+## Component prioOrder

+The `prioOrder` property is used to define the order in which components are added to the layout engine, this is done before any components are laid out.
+When there is not enough space to add any more components to a given area, all components not all ready added, are then discarded.
+The `prioOrder` is interpreted in the ascending order.
+Such that a lower value is added to the layout engine first.